Juliane-Farmer/Juliane-Farmer/README.md

 ## Projects
 - **CodePalAI**: An AI-powered assistant that corrects code and explains what went wrong.
 - **MazeSolverAI**: A Unity-based AI agent that solves a challenging maze using a combination of behaviour cloning and reinforcement learning.
-- **PawTalk**: A computer vision project that recognizes and classifies dog emotions via a camera and showcases the detections via raspberry pi.
+- **PawTalk**: A computer vision project that recognizes and classifies dog emotions via a camera and showcases the detections via Raspberry Pi.
 - **FlappyBird AI**: An AI agent trained to play Flappy Bird using reinforcement learning.
+- **PoseCoachAI**: Deep learning model giving real-time feedback with MediaPipe.

 ## Tech Stack